kyverno/website/content/en/Community/_index.md

 ### Project Roles

-The table below summarizes projects roles and responsibilities.
-Details are provides in the sections following the table:
+The table below summarizes project roles and responsibilities.
+Details are provided in the sections following the table:

 | Role         | Responsibilities                                                      | Requirements                                                                                  | Defined by                                                                                                                   |